Charo: Career

-Charo returned to the dance-music scene in June 2008 with the single "España Cañi," which was released through Universal Wave Records.
+Charo returned to the dance-music scene in June 2008 with the single "España Cañi", which was released through Universal Wave Records.

-On March 1, 2017, Charo was revealed a contestant for Season 24 of Dancing with the Stars, paired with professional dancer Keo Motsepe.
+On March 1, 2017, Charo was revealed as a contestant for Season 24 of Dancing with the Stars, paired with professional dancer Keo Motsepe.
 On April 3, 2017, they were the second couple eliminated from the competition and finished in 11th place.

 Personal life

 In 1977, she became a naturalized citizen of the United States.
 That year, she filed for divorce from Cugat, which was granted on April 14, 1978.

 On August 11, 1978, she married her second husband, producer Kjell Rasten, in South Lake Tahoe, California.
 He soon became her manager.
-They have one child, son Shel Rasten (born 1981), who is the drummer for the heavy metal band Treazen.
+They had one child, son Shel Rasten (born 1981), who is the drummer for the heavy metal band Treazen.
+He is also an actor and producer, known for The Boulevard (2013), FAMOUS (and on the List) (2010) and CSI: Miami (2002).

-They moved to Hawaii, but eventually moved back to Beverly Hills.
+They moved to Hawaii, but eventually moved back to Beverly Hills, California.

-Rasten died by suicide on February 18, 2019 at the age of 78.
-Charo publicly stated: "In recent years, his health began to decline and he developed a rare and horrible skin disease called bullous pemphigoid.
+Kjell Rasten died by suicide on February 18, 2019, at the age of 78.
+Charo publicly stated: In recent years, his health began to decline and he developed a rare and horrible skin disease called bullous pemphigoid.
 He also became very depressed.
-That, along with the many medications he needed to take, became too much for him, and he ended his suffering."
+That, along with the many medications he needed to take, became too much for him, and he ended his suffering.